napari/docs/docs/plugins/building_a_plugin/_layer_data_guide.md

 Note that when writing your own plugin, type annotations are optional, except in the case of [`magicgui` function widgets](magicgui).
-Here we sometimes provide a type annotation with a more informative name, indicating its value's _functional role_ in a plugin, in addition to its possible types.
+For several types related to `LayerData` tuples, Napari defines an alias which better indicates a value's _functional role_ in a plugin.
+We describe these below.

 ### Informal description